Vestas V164: Netherlands: Borssele III & IV

 The Blauwwind consortium is using 77 turbines for an estimated installed capacity of 731.5 MW at a site 55 km from the Port of Vlissingen.
 First power from the turbines was delivered on 7 August 2020.

 United Kingdom: Burbo Bank Offshore Wind Farm

 The model was shifted from prototype to production in 2014, when DONG Energy ordered 32 turbines (256 MW) for the extension of the 90 MW Burbo Bank Offshore Wind Farm.
 The nacelles were produced at the former Odense Steel Shipyard, while the blades are made at Vestas' Isle of Wight facilities.
 Assembly took place in Belfast.
 Installation began in 2016 and the wind farm was commissioned in April 2017.

 United Kingdom: Walney Extension 3 Windfarm

 40 x V164 MK1B turbines were commissioned on the west coast of Cumbria.

 United Kingdom: Kincardine Floating Offshore Wind Farm

 5x V164 Wind Turbines are deployed on floating foundations at Kincardine Offshore Wind Farm, near Aberdeen, Scotland.
-Kincardine is the world's most powerful floating wind farm.
+Kincardine was the world's most powerful floating wind farm, from commencement of operation in October 2021 until Hywind Tampen overtook it.